NOTES ON WINDS OF WAR & REMEMBRANCE

-—Let’s face it.
-The greatest story of the 20th Century remains World War II.
+—Let’s face it: The greatest story of the 20th Century remains World War II.
 Absolutely nothing matches the epic grandeur of its genocidal apocalypse, no fiction writer could produce the likes of Hitler—a human monster who, on the box, may yet “live” out his promise of a 1000 year reich.
 The strongest facets of our continuing fascination: that one man could persuade a nation to indulge his megalomania; that one man so easily found the perfect inhuman killing machines to carry out the sickest of atrocities; and that one man could maintain so fearful and futile a grip right up to the very end.
-Hitler’s insanity wasn’t exclusively wrought from his own demons; he was the supreme emblem of Germany’s social psychosis—brought on by the defeat of W.W.I., the punishing Treaty of Versailles, the world-wide Depression, the chaos of corrupt politics.
-Confirming the advanced level of German dementia slightly more than the anti-Jew policies is the blatant adoration of Hitler as a sexual magnet; his myth-making showmanship produced orgasmic frenzy amongst the nation’s women that belied his creepy-looking, dark-haired, pathetically mustached indigent roots.
-He was the antithesis of the Aryan God as procreator he endeavored to make official biological law.
-Watching the miniseries versions of Herman Wouk’s The Winds of War and War and Remembrance, one horrible fact rises above all others: Hitler never suffered a shortage of accomplices.
+Hitler’s insanity wasn’t exclusively wrought from his own demons; he was the supreme emblem of Germany’s social psychosis brought on by the defeat of W.W.I., the punishing Treaty of Versailles, the world-wide Depression, the susceptibility and chaos of immoral politics.
+Confirming the advanced level of German dementia only slightly more than the anti-Jew policies is the blatant adoration of Hitler as a sexual magnet; his myth-making showmanship produced orgasmic frenzy amongst the nation’s women belying his creepy, dark-haired, pathetically mustached indigent roots, the antithesis of the Aryan God as procreator he endeavored to make official biological law.
+Watching the miniseries versions of Herman Wouk’s The Winds of War and War and Remembrance, one horrible fact emerges above all others: Hitler hasn’t suffered a shortage of copycats.

-—Robert Mitchum is the tent-pole patriarch Victor “Pug” Henry and he reinforces the meaning of stoicism; his implacability, however, is reassuring.
-In the performance of her career as Pug’s boozed, almost slutty wife Rhoda, Polly Bergen, hitting the spectrum of conniving nuance, and fully a milliner’s favorite, could be a disguised version of Mamie Eisenhower, especially revelatory during the Washington D.C. sequences.
+—Robert Mitchum is the tent-pole patriarch Victor “Pug” Henry and he reinforces the meaning of stoicism; his steadiness is hugely reassuring.
+In the role of her career as Pug’s boozed, almost slutty wife Rhoda, Polly Bergen, hitting the spectrum of conniving nuance, and fully a milliner’s favorite, could be a disguised version of Mamie Eisenhower, especially revelatory during the Washington D.C. sequences.
 (Mamie was indisputably quite a social drinker during the war years.)
-Jane Seymour makes us forget about Ali MacGraw, and while Hart Bochner’s satisfactory in his Naval action scenes, he’s taxed beyond his abilities for the heavy emotional ones he’s got to do at the end.
-(He belongs in a sub, deep under the water with all that other seafood.)
+Jane Seymour makes us forget about Ali MacGraw, and while Hart Bochner’s satisfactory in his Naval action scenes, he’s taxed beyond his abilities for the heavily affectional ones he’s got to do at the end.
+(He belongs in the sub, deep under the water with all that other seafood.)
 Sharon Stone is surprisingly good as the Henrys’ daughter-in-law.
-The casting for the Nazis is supremely stereotypic—given the chance to vent protracted demonization, the actors go full tilt and immortalize themselves.
-Kudos to production designer Guy Comtois and photographer Dietrich Lohmann for all the rich detailing.
+A welcomed respite for viewers, Nina Foch’s chatterbox portrayal of real Clara Comtesse de Chambrun is double-edged expatriot, a Shakespeare scholar and surmised collaborator in the “moral maze” of France against the Resistance as her son married the daughter of Vichy premier Pierre Laval.
+The casting for the Nazi military is supreme stereotype—given the chance to vent protracted demonization, the actors go full tilt in competition to immortalize themselves.
+Kudos to production designers Jackson De Govia and Guy Comtois and cinematographers Charles Correll, Stevan Larner and Dietrich Lohmann for all the detailing.